maiabarber/PPL252_Assignments/README.md

 ---

 ## 🧪 Running Each Assignment

-Each folder contains its own README (if needed) and setup instructions.
+Each assignment folder contains code and resources.
-Navigate to the relevant folder and follow instructions inside.
+If a specific README or instructions file is missing, refer to the assignment PDF included or follow standard procedures to run .pl, .py, or .cpp files as appropriate.

 ---